Benefits of using heatmaps on your eCommerce website:

 1. Microsoft Clarity – Microsoft Clarity provides website usage statistics, session recordings, and heatmaps.
 Microsoft Clarity helps you understand how users interact with your website.
 Clarity Is Free Forever.
 Free Session Replay.
 Free Heatmaps.

 2. Hotjar – Hotjar is an intuitive, visual way to discover, consolidate, and communicate user needs.
 Hotjar has three pricing plans: Basic, Plus, and Business.
-They also offer other plans for enterprises with requirements for scale in terms of session tracking.
+In addition, they also offer other plans for enterprises with requirements for scale in terms of session tracking.

 3. Plerdy – Multifunctional tool that offers heatmaps, session recording, click tracking, and more to analyze user behaviour and improve site design.